- Purpose and Applicability

 - Legally effective electronic signature.
 The signature method must be consistent with general laws about electronic signatures in the jurisdiction in which the research will be conducted.
 Only UW eSignatures (DocuSign) and UW ITHS REDCap have been vetted as meeting U.S. federal and Washington State requirements.
 HSD cannot advise researchers about the legality of other e-signature methods.

 - Additional required consent/HIPAA authorization information.
 Washington State and federal e-signature laws require specific information to be provided to subjects when signatures are obtained electronically or through capture of a handwritten signature as an electronic record.
-These requirements are listed in the WORKSHEET Consent Requirements and Waivers.
-These requirements also apply to e-signature for HIPAA authorizations, read the GUIDANCE HIPAA for more information.
+These requirements are listed in the worksheet, Consent Requirements and Waivers.
+These requirements also apply to e-signature for HIPAA authorizations.
+Read our HIPAA guidance for more information.

 It is HSD’s general expectation that this additional required information is provided in the consent form(s) and HIPAA authorization (if applicable).
 In rare instances, HSD may permit the required information to be communicated to study participants via an alternative method.
 For example, a UW researcher participates in a multicenter trial using an external IRB and there may be no UW-site-specific form that can include this information.
 Any alternative method of providing this additional required information must still provide the information: 1) in writing; 2) prior to obtaining documentation of informed consent or authorization (e-signature); 3) in a manner that allows the participant to print, access it at a later date, or otherwise retain a copy in some fashion.